 Arrested by SPD:

-The Nolan County Sheriff's Office (NCSO) had four calls for service, served no civil papers and made four arrests on Feb.
-6, 2012.
+The Nolan County Sheriff's Office (NCSO) had seven calls for service, served no civil papers and made two arrests on April 10, 2012.

 Arrested by NCSO:

 Christy Carroll Silva, 59, of Sweetwater, passed away on Wednesday, April 11, 2012 at Hendrick Medical Center.
 She was cremated.
 A memorial service is planned for a later date.

 Christy was born on May 5, 1952 in Fresno, Calif.
 She married Archie Silva on June 23, 1990, in Maliu Ridge, Hawaii.
 They have lived the past five years in Sweetwater.
 Christy was working as the Hotel and Restaurant General Manager for Best Western Inn in Sweetwater.

 Funeral services for Howard Nixon Carlton, 78, of Eskota, Texas, will be held at 2 p.m. on Saturday, April 14, 2012, at McCoy Chapel of Memories with Rev. James Baker officiating.
 Interment will follow at Palava Cemetery under the direction of McCoy Funeral Home.
 Visitation will be Friday, April 13, 2012, from 6-8 p.m.

 Chris Hernandez and Madison Meneses won a second place medal and will advance to the Region I-3A tournament in Lubbock that will be held April 18-19.

 Heidi Taylor also won a second place medal in girls singles at the district tournament and will advance to the regional tournament in Lubbock.

 Jenny Medellin and Addisyn Cleckler teamed up to bring home a third place medal in girls doubles at the district tournament.
 They will be regional alternates.
 The district tournament was played in Brownwood.